gregmuellegger/gsoc2011-stuff/rfc_syntax.rst

 The "with varname=varvalue" bit in the widget tag is meant as possibility to pass extra arguments into the template that will be used to render the widget.
 This will use the same syntax as django's ``include`` tag [5].

+At the end a short word to the meanings of widgets.Textarea for example.
+This will basically be a template variable referencing the Textarea widget.
+So we don't use special syntax for this in the tag, we just pull out the "widgets" template variable that will be passed in via an context processor.

+The "widgets" and "formfields" variables will be modifiable by users, so that they can register their own widgets in their reusable apps, then usable in all templates.